 Engineering for climate change

 The altered weather patterns brought by global climate change present unique challenges to civil engineers.
-Students like aspiring environmental engineer Ziyan Wu are learning to apply research to mitigate the effects of climate change.
+Students like future environmental engineer Ziyan Wu are learning to apply research to mitigate the effects of climate change.
 Wu’s research will help engineers divert and control one of the planet’s most precious resources: water.
 Through computer modeling, she created a new Intensity-Duration-Frequency curve, which engineers can use to build infrastructure like storm sewers and drains to accommodate expected rainfall patterns—patterns that are changing dramatically as the planet warms.

 Wu’s mentors, including Assistant Professor Amin Mohebbi and Associate Professor Chun-Hsing Ho in NAU’s Department of Civil Engineering, Construction Management, and Environmental Engineering, encouraged her to participate in research.
 Doing the research has made Wu realize that her ultimate goal is to become a professor so she can continue to do research and instruct students.